Our Behavioral Health and Substance Use Programs in New York

-For information, call (212) 369-8900
+For more information, call (212) 369-8900.

-We also operate a 17-bed halfway house that has been in operation since 1991 and is licensed and funded by the New York State Office of Alcoholism and Substance Abuse Services (OASAS).
-It provides a safe and sober environment to help homeless men recover from substance dependence or abuse.
+We run a 17-bed halfway house that has been in operation since 1991 and is licensed and funded by the New York State Office of Alcoholism and Substance Abuse Services (OASAS).
+It provides a safe and sober environment for homeless men recovering from substance dependence or abuse.

 Many residents have co-occurring mental health disorders; some also have ongoing legal issues with histories of multiple arrests and convictions.
 This presents a challenge when residents apply for employment or housing within the community.
 The case management staff provides residents with comprehensive services designed to assist them in achieving lasting sobriety, independent living, and employment.

 The residence accepts referrals from substance abuse rehabilitation treatment centers within Westchester County.
 Each resident should be eligible for public assistance and prepared to engage in residential treatment services.
-Residents are expected to have obtained at least thirty days of sobriety from alcohol and all illegal substances prior to their admission.
+Residents are expected to have maintained at least 30 days of sobriety from alcohol and all illegal substances prior to their admission.

 - Wales Avenue Residence Receives License from New York State